TABLE OF CONTENTS

 To Properly Diagnose The Patient

-For Both A Medical And
+For Both A Medical And A

 Chiropractic Structural Differential